**Updated July 1st, 2018**

 What is 500px Marketplace?

 500px Marketplace is 500px’s royalty-free (RF) stock photography licensing platform, created in 2014 to meet customer demand for a broader range of content and prices.
-500px Marketplace will cease direct sales and e-commerce operations in late June 2018.
+500px Marketplace ceased direct sales and e-commerce operations in late June 2018.

 What is Licensing?